Best Sumba Travel Guide: Dry Tourism and Thoughts on Wellness Travel

 Sumba’s remoteness already encourages disconnection from constant notifications and digital noise.
 When combined with an alcohol-light approach, guests often experience something rare: genuine boredom.

-This is not a negative state.
-It becomes a gateway to creativity, deeper conversations, journaling, reading, or simply sitting with one’s thoughts.
+And genuine boredom does not mean a negative state.
+Instead, it becomes a gateway to newcreativity, deeper conversations, journaling, reading, or simply sitting with one’s thoughts.
 Many guests tell us this is when they feel most reset—not entertained, but restored.

 Nourishing Cuisine Over Sedation